Chijama/food-delivery/README.md

 # Food delivery app

-a simple open source food delivery mobile application build using flutter to practise and showcase certain features such as:
+This repository contains a simple, open-source food delivery mobile application built with Flutter.
+It's designed to showcase key features such as
 - firebase email authentication
 - firebase phone no. authentication
 - light and dark themes